McKinney, Texas: Air

 McKinney National Airport is a public general aviation (GA) airport located in southeast McKinney that handles between 300 and 700 flights a day.
 The city purchased the airport in 1979, and in 2013 it also purchased the fixed-base operator, bringing the major revenue source at the airport directly under city control.
 In 2023, the airport completed an expansion to the GA terminal to provide more space and amenities for passengers and flight crews from the 20 to 30 corporate aircraft that use the airport daily.
 In January 2025, city officials approved a $72 million project to build a commercial airline terminal on the east side of the airport.
+In November of 2026, Avelo Airlines will commence service from McKinney to Fort Lauderdale, Fort Myers, Las Vegas, Orlando, and Tampa.

 Aero Country Airport, located in western McKinney, is a privately owned public-use GA airport used primarily by single-engine aircraft, with about 30 flights per day.

 Railways

 McKinney is the southern terminus of a branch line of the Dallas, Garland and Northeastern Railroad that originates in Sherman.
 As of 2024, the rail line is used for freight haulage only; no scheduled passenger service is offered.